Every Child Deserves to Laugh & Smile

 Once again they would not take her in so a worker from the orphanage took her in.

 At church Myasha met and married her husband and together they had a little girl, Trish.
-Ten month old Trish was also born with a cleft lip and palate.
+When her daughter Trish was also born with a cleft lip and palate, Myasha knew the hardship she would face, but loved her all the more for having undergone it herself.

 Myasha had a opening in her palate repaired as well as some diseased teeth removed.
-Trish now has a complete smile since her lip has been operated on.
+Trish now has a complete smile since her lip has been repaired.

 Myasha prays that Alliance for Smiles will continue helping in Zimbabwe, performing operations and teaching the local doctors how to do the surgeries so that many more people will be helped.